 Local Voice is launching its fourth online daily newspaper powered by its Hometown radio station, 102.1FM The Tide in Virginia Beach, Virginia.

 We want reporters who are comfortable heading to a crime scene, a council meeting or an outdoor festival.

 News isn’t printed on paper anymore.
 By the time the ink dries, it’s old.
 Real news is delivered instantly, and that’s why we’re building a digital news platform for our hometown.
 It’s not just a great idea; it’s a great idea that works and that’s why we are hiring to launch in our fourth market.

 Do you love telling stories about what’s happening in your hometown?
 Do you think facts are more important than opinion?
 Do you like knowing who’s who?
 Do you like telling who’s who?
 Can you build a beat?
 Can you build relationships?
 Can you build trust?
 Do you understand that “news” starts right here – at the local meetings, in local schools, and on the streets right outside our doors?
 Most importantly, do you understand that your neighbors are counting on you to get it “right?”
 Clear, accurate writing.
 Names spelled correctly.
 Facts checked and double-checked.
 Do you feel right at home with a note pad, digital camera for a picture and some video that you can edit for added value?
 Do you believe the fastest way to get the story out is on the radio while at the same time putting it on the website so listeners become readers and get the depth they want?
+We’re looking for versatile reporters for a variety of beats from municipal coverage to prep sports.
 If that sounds like you, you should apply.

 Desired Skills & Experience